Do your kids pack their own lunches? We’re sharing ways to make packing a lunch box EASY – so easy that your kids can do it themselves!

 We also appreciate that their products are full of fresh fruits or veggies and other wholesome ingredients.
 The dried fruit is simple and doesn’t contain sugar, sulfites, or other unnecessary ingredients.

 You can find Peeled Snacks on Amazon or at a variety of stores such as Target, Sprouts, and Whole Foods, as well as other local stores.
-To purchase online or find a retailer near you, click HERE
+To purchase online or find a retailer near you, click HERE.
+Peeled Snacks was kind enough to offer a coupon to all Life After Wheat readers, you can download the coupon HERE.

 In the fridge there are plastic bins full of the following: